italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Dynamic view of the components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We do not go into the details of the Wallet Provider as
-it will be the subject of a subsequent design review.
-For now, we
-will just analyze the format of the Wallet Instance Attestation and
+In this section is described the format of the Wallet Instance Attestation and
 how it is issued by the Wallet Provider.

 .. figure:: ../../images/dynamic_view_sequence_wallet_instance_attestation.svg